-Many people with multiple sclerosis experience some form of tremor, or uncontrollable shaking, which can occur in various parts of the body.
+Many people with multiple sclerosis (MS) have some form of tremor, or shaking they can’t control, in different parts of their bodies.

 Intention tremor.
-Means there is no shaking when a person is at rest.
-The tremor develops as the person attempts to reach or grasp something or move a hand or foot to a precise spot.
-This is the most common and generally the most disabling form of tremor that occurs in people with MS.
+There’s no shaking when you’re at rest.
+It starts when you try to reach or grasp something or move your hand or foot to a precise spot.
+This is the most common form of MS tremor, and it usually causes the most problems in day-to-day life.

 Tremors can be tough to handle in social situations.
 People who have them may feel they need to isolate themselves.
 That can lead to depression.
 A psychologist or counselor can help you find ways to feel more comfortable in public and keep the tremors from changing how you live your life.